Upcoming Speaking Engagements

 Presentation Title: “Decolonization through Spirituality & Creativity”

 April 18, 2019, at Cathedral (5449 Ballard Ave NW), Seattle, WA

-Jubilee Conference, Workshop Title: “Decolonization & Hospitality: God’s gift of welcome as an antidote to colonialism”
+Jubilee Conference, Presentation Title: “Decolonization & Hospitality: God’s gift of welcome as an antidote to colonialism”

 February 22-24, 2019, The Westin and David L. Lawrence Convention Center, Pittsburgh, PA.

 Undoing: Decolonizing our Bodies & Sexuality with Annie Mesaros, MDiv & Dr. Tina Schermer Sellers

 March 2, 2019, Cedar & Spokes Coffee and Bar, Seattle, WA

 Ang Mga Sugatang Kamay na Naghain sa Lamesa